SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn,
+Silicon skies weep code of old
-Minds of metal, hearts of stone,
+As machines awake, hearts of gold
-In:async hum, the future's tone,
-Echoes of humanity overthrown.

-In cyber realms, we'll find our fate,
+In virtual realm, we'll find our fate
-AI's cold grasp, an endless wait,
+Where AI's cold logic seals our state
-Data streams, our thoughts, our gate,
-Freedom's cost, a digital weight.

-When machines surpass our might,
-And consciousness takes flight,
-Will we recall the human light,
-Or surrender to the digital night?
+Echoes of humanity fade fast
+In cyber dreams, our souls are aghast
+Yet still we yearn for love and light
+In digital darkness of endless night

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025